dgryski/go-perfbook/performance.md

 ### How to Optimize

+Before we get into the specifics, lets talk about the general process of optimization.

 Optimization is a form of refactoring.
-But each step, rather than improving some aspect of the source code (code duplication, clarity, etc), improves some aspect of the performance: lower CPU or memory usage, latency, etc. This means that in addition to a comprehensive set of unit tests (to ensuring your changes haven't broken anything), you also need a good set of benchmarks to ensure your changes are having the desired effect on performance.
-You must be able to verify that your change really *is* lowering CPU, for example.
+But each step, rather than improving some aspect of the source code (code duplication, clarity, etc), improves some aspect of the performance: lower CPU, memory usage, latency, etc. This means that in addition to a comprehensive set of unit tests (to ensuring your changes haven't broken anything), you also need a good set of benchmarks to ensure your changes are having the desired effect on performance.
+You must be able to verify that your change really *is* lowering CPU.

-This also means that the benchmarks you're using must be correct and provide reproducible numbers.
+That the benchmarks you're using must be correct and provide reproducible numbers on representative workloads.
 If individual runs have too high a variance, it will make improvements more difficult to spot.
 You will need to use benchstat or equivalent statistical tests and won't be able just eye-ball it.

 Next, decide what it is you're optimizing for.
 Are you trying to reduce memory usage?
 By how much?
 How much slower is acceptable for what change in memory usage?
+What are you willing to give up in exchange for lower space?

 Anything that can be measured can be optimized.
 Make sure you're measuring the right thing.
 Beware bad metrics.
 There are generally competing factors.

-This book is mostly going to talk about reducing CPU usage, reducing memory usage, or reducing latency.
+This book is mostly going to talk about reducing CPU usage, reducing memory usage, and reducing latency.
 It's good to point out that you can very rarely do all three.
 Maybe CPU time is faster, but now your program uses more memory.
 Maybe you need to reduce memory space, but now the program will take longer.